-Once you’ve set up a Room you can access it by clicking the menu button at the top of the page and from the menu selecting the name of your room.
+Once you’ve set up a Room you can access it by clicking the menu button at the top of the page and from the menu select the name of your room.

 1. Click your early learning service’s name in the menu.

-2. Click the name of the room you want access
+2. Click the name of the room you want to access

 How is a room different from the main service?